hyperoslo/DistributedSpaceLayout/README.md

 Four Space children are added into this view : one before the first button, one between each buttons and the last one at the end :

 ![screenshot_2015-12-10-10-08-09](https://cloud.githubusercontent.com/assets/1524348/11718253/4ca6c354-9f55-11e5-8932-4e7b47733e25.png)

+The custom attributes `start` and `end` are used to specify if you want a space element added before your first child and after the last one.
+The default value is `true` when they are not declared in the xml.

 ## Liscence
 ```